vmontazeri/specialization_for_speech_perception/README.md

  - Open MATLAB.
  - Run the script 'setup_experiment.m'.
 This will create an empty mat file that will contain all the data.
  - Run the script 'experiment.m'.

-Note: You can set the experiment.m into debug mode to see the spectrograms of the stimuli.
-To do so, set the debug parameter in the code to 1.
+	- Note: You can set the experiment.m into debug mode to see the spectrograms of the stimuli.
+This will help ensure the accuracy.

 Vahid Montazeri
 3/22/2020